Residence halls opening - fall 2018

 Don't forget to bring your PointCard with you to campus this fall!
 You will need it to access your dining plan as well as check out library books, cash checks on campus, borrow items from your front desk, pick up packages, do your laundry, etc.

-room changes are offered during weeks 2 and 7 of each semester.
+Opportunities to make room changes are offered during weeks 3 and 8 of each semester.
 Details will be posted on our website and social media sites the week prior to each of these opportunities.

 You may bring your own cell phone or contract with the Telephone Support Office for a "land line" or cell phone service.